 It wasn’t until I started taking very specific courses about Pre and Postnatal women as well as courses about Pelvic floor health that I started to hear and understand prolapse.

-While there isn’t anything wrong about exercising with prolapse, it is paramount that seasoned moms who have been diagnosed with prolapse and newly postpartum moms work with a coach who understands the proper progression of movement for women with it.
+While there isn’t anything wrong with exercising with prolapse, it is paramount that seasoned moms who have been diagnosed with prolapse and newly postpartum moms work with a coach who understands the proper progression of movement for women with it.

 - There are a number of techniques that can be used by a trainer who has the knowledge and skills to work with moms with this condition.
 They will not only increase their quality of life by implementing strategies that will allow the women to keep on doing the things they love without experiencing pain and discomfort.